dongzgh/dongzgh.github.io/_posts/2018-01-03-journaling-daily-activities.md

 * Rescheduled appointment with my dentist about night guard adjustment

 * [HEXAGONMI](#hexagonmi)
-	* Discussed with Shaharoz about one deletion issue in Mirror DblAttached
+	* Discussed with Shaharoz about one deletion issue in Mirror DblAttach
 	* Reviewed source codes updates from Adrian
 	* Developed tests for FillHoles in Control submodule